 The scripted dialogue yields multiple read speech realisations of different utterance types:

 broad focus declarative (dec)

-- coordinated question (coo)
+coordinated question (coo)

-- information focus declarative (inf)
+information focus (inf)

-- identification focus declarative (idf)
+identification focus (idf)

-- confirmation focus declarative (con)
+confirmation focus (con)

 The last lexical item in each sentence is (near-)identical in all dialects, permitting comparison of nuclear accent contours across utterance types/dialects.

 A read narrative yields data in which different speakers of the same dialect all produce the same sentences, within a narrative sequence.

-The names of landmarks on the map contain mostly sonorant speech sounds, and the position of the stressed syllable is systematically varied in the final word of each landmark name.
+The names of landmarks on the map contain sonorant speech sounds, and the position of the stressed syllable is systematically varied in the final word of each landmark name.

-Free conversation between two participants, on one or more of the following topics: what is shared/unique about your dialect of Arabic, cooking/food, fashion, cars or sport.
+Free conversation between two participants, on one or more topics: what is shared or unique about your dialect of Arabic, cooking and food, fashion, cars or sport.

-- Blum-Kulka, S., House, J. & Kasper, G. 1989.
+*Blum-Kulka, S., House, J. & Kasper, G. 1989.
 Investigating cross-cultural pragmatics: An introductory overview.
 In S. Blum-Kulka, J. House & G. Kasper. (eds).
 Cross-cultural pragmatics: Requests and apologies. pp1-34.
 Norwood, NJ: Ablex.